redis/redis-doc/topics/cluster-spec.md

 The first two commands, `ADDSLOTS` and `DELSLOTS`, are simply used to assign (or remove) slots to a Redis node.
-Assigning a slot means to tell a given master node, that it will be in charge of storing and serving content for the specified hash slot.
+Assigning a slot means to tell a given master node that it will be in charge of storing and serving content for the specified hash slot.

-After the hash slots are assigned they will propagate across all the cluster using the gossip protocol, as specified later in the *confiugration propagation* section.
+After the hash slots are assigned they will propagate across all the cluster using the gossip protocol, as specified later in the *configuration propagation* section.

 The `ADDSLOTS` command is usually used when a new cluster is created from scratch to assign each master node a subset of all the 16384 hash